 Barium carbonicum, Carbonate of Barium

-Barium carbonicum remedy is used for diseases of the glands, swelling of the tonsils, and weakness of memory, and is also known as a remedy for small children and old people.
+Barium carbonicum remedy is used for diseases of the glands, swelling of the tonsils, and weakness of memory.
+It is also known as a remedy for small children and old people.
 The symptoms of this remedy describe a person who makes himself small.
 He has had the experience that he can get through life better by appearing as a tiny, helpless creature.
 This triggers the father and mother instincts of those around him.

 The psychological significance of Barium carbonicum is: